“Zachary Taylor” – Corn stalk Flask

 GI – 74

-Although the GI-74 is listed in many colors, all are either very rare or extremely rare.
-Colors listed are aqua, pale green, light green, yellow-green, puce, and cornflower which are considered very rare.
-Clear, golden amber, dark olive green, amethyst, burgundy, and topaz are extremely rare.
+Although the GI-74 is listed in many glass colors, all are either very rare to extremely rare.
+The colors listed are aqua, pale green, light green, apricot, yellow-olive, puce, and cornflower which are considered very rare.
+Clear, golden amber, copper-puce, dark olive green, amethyst, burgundy, sapphire blue, and topaz are considered extremely rare.